-Carpenter bees are a variety of bee that is so named for their nesting behavior as they are known to burrow into wood or other hard plant surfaces and make nests in these boreholes.
-Most species in the carpenter bee genus look similar to a typical bumblebee but are mostly or all-black in their coloring.
+Carpenter bees are a variety of bees that bore into wood or other hard plant surfaces.
+They create tunnels and make nests in these boreholes.
+Most species in the carpenter bee genus look like a typical bumblebee but are mostly or all-black in their coloring and have shiny abdomens.

 There are two well-known varieties of carpenter bees, small and large.
-When it comes to life and development, both go through complete metamorphosis which means that they start as eggs then change into grubs, then cocoons, and eventually adults.
-Carpenter bees are solitary creatures, which means that they don’t organize into colonies.
+When it comes to life and development, both go through complete metamorphosis which means that they start as eggs, then change into grubs, then cocoons, and eventually adults.
+Carpenter bees are solitary creatures, which means that they don’t organize into colonies like other bees.

-Carpenter bees are capable of stinging, but only females, and they don’t often go out of their way to sting unless they’ve been frightened or provoked.
-There is nothing especially special about carpenter bee stings and their stings should be treated like any other variety of bee sting you may encounter (of course, if allergic, immediate medical attention is necessary).
+Most people worry about bee stings, but only female carpenter bees sting.
+They don’t often go out of their way to sting unless frightened or provoked.
+There is nothing especially different about a carpenter bee sting and you should treat it like any other variety of bee sting you may encounter (of course, if allergic, immediate medical attention is necessary).

-The main danger they cause is from the destruction of any wood they come in contact with.
-They enjoy consuming unfinished wood and boring holes in any they can find to lay eggs, hatch larvae, and eat.
-This means that if carpenter bees decide to make a nest in your home, you will have a lot of holes, buzzing, and general trouble to deal with.
+The main danger carpenter bees pose is the destruction of any wood they encounter.
+Carpenter bees are bees that bore into wood and prefer unfinished wood surfaces for their nests.
+This means that if carpenter bees decide to make a nest around your home, you will have a lot of holes, buzzing, and insect trouble to deal with.

-While it may be easy to assume that carpenter bees would eat wood, they actually don’t.
-They enjoy consuming pollen and nectar and consider wood, especially kinds like doors, window sills, eaves, railings, decks, and lawn furniture to be prime places to bore holes and build nests.
-If you have a home with decent amounts of untreated wood like pine, fir, cypress, oak, and redwood, then that’s a very likely draw for carpenter bees, as they are their favorite varieties.
+While it may be easy to assume that carpenter bees eat wood, they don’t.
+They eat pollen and nectar and consider wood nesting ground.
+If you have a home with decent amounts of untreated wood like pine, fir, cypress, oak, and redwood, you will likely draw carpenter bees, as those are their favorite varieties.